Our Mediators Are Members of the Following Industry Leading Organisations

 What Happens if We Agree on Some Things and Not Others?

 It may be the case that you and your ex-partner can form an agreement on key issues like parenting and children, but you’re not ready to agree on property.
-In the case of the latter, you may have no alternative other than seeking help from a good family law practice, that has a bent towards mediation to help you and your ex-partner move to that position.
+Therefore you mediate those matters and talk with us about referring you to a resolution-focussed family lawyer to resolve the property settlement.

 So, What Should I Do Now?

-Family law mediation at Mediations Australia offers a free, no-obligation consultation with one of our Perth, Melbourne, Brisbane and Sydney meditation team.
+Family law mediation at Mediations Australia works.
+We offer a free, no-obligation consultation with one of our Accredited Family Law Mediators.
 From there, you can decide which is the best path for you.

 At Mediations Australia we’re committed to keeping